sanderfoobar/upc_keys.py/README.md

 - There is RCE in the SSID parsing.
 Tread carefully! :-D

 ### Requirements ###
-Your favourite **Linux distro** with `network-manager` and [setuptools](https://pypi.python.org/pypi/setuptools) installed.
+Your favourite **Linux distro** with `network-manager` and [setuptools](https://pypi.python.org/pypi/setuptools) installed or just **OS X**.
 We've tested it on: Ubuntu 14.04, Debian 8, Lubuntu 15.04 and it will probably also work on Kali.
-On OS X you don't need anything special.

 ### How to install ###